projectaccessinternational/coding-interview/README.md

-# Questions for engineering interviews at Project Access
+# Questions for coding interviews at Project Access

 Answer these questions briefly with your own words (1-5 sentences each).
 Try to be as clear and concise as possible.